webaware/gravityforms-eway/readme.txt

 When test mode is enabled, the payment amount is rounded up by default, because the [eWAY sandbox server returns different error codes when the amount has cents](http://www.eway.com.au/developers/sandbox/direct-payments.html).
 This can be a useful feature for testing how your website displays errors, but you normally don't want it when testing a payment form.

+= Why do I get an error "This page is unsecured"? =

+When your form has a credit card field, it accepts very sensitive details from your customers and these must be encrypted.
+You must have an SSL certificate installed on your website, and your page must be accessed via SSL (i.e. the page address must start with "https:").
+You can force a page with a credit card form to be accessed via SSL by ticking Force SSL on the Credit Card Field advanced settings page; see [screenshots](http://wordpress.org/extend/plugins/gravityforms-eway/screenshots/).

 = Can I do recurring payments? =

 Yes, thanks to the generous sponsorship of [Castle Design](http://castledesign.com.au/).
 If you use [conditional logic](http://www.gravityhelp.com/documentation/page/Enable_Conditional_Logic) to hide/show a product field and a recurring payment field, you can even let customers choose between a one-off payment and a recurring payment.
 Payments can be scheduled for weekly, fortnightly, monthly or yearly billing.
 Examples will be presented on [the plugin's homepage](http://snippets.webaware.com.au/wordpress-plugins/gravityforms-eway/) as time permits.